-Pinning, hyperthreading and latency hiding
+7. Pinning, hyperthreading and latency hiding

 Many HPC codes report pinning to be essential to achieve reasonable performance and to avoid NUMA pollution.
-We have not been able to confirm that pinning pays off for our code.
+We have not been able to confirm that TBB's task pinning pays off for our code.
 No data are presented here, as no statistically pinning impact could be observed:

-Observation 6.
-Runtimes with and without pinning can hardly be distinguished.
+Runtimes with and without thread pinning can hardly be distinguished.

-As our code is extremely cache efficient, data resides in the cache close to the core.
+As our code is extremely cache efficient, data reside in the cache close to the core.
 If the system should decide to migrate a running task, the cache content has to be moved, too.
 However, a code with such extremely localized data access usually does not run into traditional cache conflicts and false sharing.
+In contrast, it might be reasonable to improve the affinity-awareness of the thread scheduler.
+This option is not explored further here.